Butterfly symbolism and meanings include angels, transformation, delicate beauty, immortality, fertility, joy, and other special qualities.

 As butterflies are symbols of transformation and growth, consider the areas of your life that are related to your green chakra, which you would like to grow and improve.
 Perhaps there is a relationship that is ready to evolve to the next level.
-Or, perhaps you need to put renewed focus on your finances so you can better nourish your nest egg.
+Or perhaps you need to put renewed focus on your finances so you can better nourish your nest egg.

 Butterflies that are blue, or which have blue markings, include the blue morpho, the blue pansy, bluewings, and others.

-The color blue symbolizes loyalty, as in a “true blue” friend.
+Blue symbolizes loyalty, as in a “true blue” friend.
 It also symbolizes trust, faith, and wisdom.

 Live in the Truth

 The blue butterfly reminds you to “speak your truth,” or, in other words, be your authentic self in the world.
 Self-expression is foundational to fulfilling our purpose in this lifetime.
-As the saying goes, “Speak out, even if you voice shakes.”
+As the saying goes, “Speak out, even if your voice shakes.”
 The blue butterfly also reminds you that the truth will set you free.

+Both your sixth and seventh chakras are shades of purple.
+Your sixth chakra, Ajna, is indigo, and your seventh chakra, Sahasrara, is red-violet.
 Your sixth chakra, located in your head, rules your mind and your third eye, or intuition.
-Your seventh chakra, located at the crown of your head, governs your super-conscious.
+And your seventh chakra, located at the crown of your head, governs your super-conscious.

 Butterflies that are brown include the autumn leaf, the striped core, the chocolate pansy, and other species.

-The color brown is a warm color, symbolizing the soil, Earth, wood, security, and stability.
+Brown is a warm color, symbolizing the soil, Earth, wood, security, and stability.
 The meaning of the color brown is exemplified in the saying that someone is “very down to Earth,” meaning they are real, easy to relate to, and without pretense.

 The brown butterfly reminds you to ground yourself and get back to basics.
 Honor that which is real in your life, that which truly gives you a solid foundation from which to blossom.

-Butterflies that are black, or which have predominantly black markings, include the archduke, the bat wing, the birdwing, and others.
+Butterflies that are black, or which have predominantly black markings, include the archduke, the batwing, the birdwing, and others.

 Seeing a black butterfly may symbolize that your life is about to undergo a big change.
 Sometimes change can be unexpected or difficult.
 Yet, as the Buddhists say, “This too shall pass.”

 If you are unsure of what to do in a given situation, it simply means you need more information.
-The black butterfly reminds you to seek out that information.
+They remind you to seek out that information.
 Investigate the unknown and you will find the answers you seek.

 Messages from Your Angels